jpvantassel/hvsrpy/doc/index.rst

 Summary
 -------
-hvsrpy is a Python module for performing horizontal-to-vertical spectral ratio processing. hvsrpy was developed by Joseph P. Vantassel with contributions from Dana M. Brannon under the supervision of Professor Brady R. Cox at the University of Texas at Austin.
+hvsrpy is a Python module for horizontal-to-vertical spectral ratio processing. hvsrpy was developed by Joseph P. Vantassel with contributions from Dana M. Brannon under the supervision of Professor Brady R. Cox at the University of Texas at Austin.
 The fully-automated frequency-domain rejection